cprai/rust-quickstart-book/src/basic-syntax.md

 // Arguments a and b both have type u32
 // Return type is also u32
 fn add(a: u32, b: u32) -> u32 {
+    // Statements must end with a semicolon ;
     return a + b;
 }